haberdashPI/vscode-modal-keys/docs/doc_index.md

 #### `modalkeys.enterMode`

 This command takes a single argument `mode` and allows you to enter any mode you desire.

+### Macros

+ModalKeys can record events from all modes, other than those from insert mode (support for insert mode is [planned](https://github.com/haberdashPI/vscode-modal-keys/issues/5)).

+There are three commands

+#### `modalkeys.toggleRecordingMacro`

+This starts or stops the recording of a macro.
+When starting a macro, this command accepts a single argument (`register`).
+The register determines what name (or number) the macro is stored under.
+For example, you could pass `__count` or use `captureChar` (documented below) to allow the user to create multiple macros.

+**LIMITATION**: Macro recording currently ignores all [insert-mode events](https://github.com/haberdashPI/vscode-modal-keys/issues/5)

+#### `modalkeys.cnacelRecordingMacro`

+This stops macro recording; unlike `toggleRecordingMacro`, the new recording is forgotten, and any previous recording stored at the given register is retained.

+#### `modalkeys.replayMacro`

+This replays a given macro, indicated by the argument `register`.

 ### Invoking Key Bindings